Ethnic groups of Argentina: Black Africans

-Asians
+East Asians

 Lunar New Year celebration party in Buenos Aires Chinatown.

 The first Asian Argentines were of Japanese descent, arriving in the 1900s.
 For most of the 20th century they were the only Asians in Argentina.
 Japanese immigrants were primarily from the island of Okinawa; the majority of dry cleaning establishments in Buenos Aires were, by the mid-20th century, Japanese businesses.
 During the 1970s the main Asian influx was from South Korea, and during the 1990s from Taiwan and Laos.
 Unlike most immigrants who arrived earlier in the century, they tended to remain in close social circles and not mix with other local ethnicities.
 This excluded the Japanese who were the first to arrive and therefore the first to produce a native generation of mixed race Japanese-Argentines, thus integrating more so than the other Asian groups.

+Han Chinese

+Chinese Argentines are Argentine citizens of Chinese ancestry or Chinese-born immigrants.
+The Chinese Argentine community is one of the fastest-growing communities in Argentina.
+As of 2018, the community was made up of 200,000 people, the 0.45% of the Argentine population.

 Japanese

+Japan at the 2011 Immigrant Day celebration in Buenos Aires.

 The Japanese-Argentine population assimilated well into Argentine society, and nearly 78% of the fourth generation of Japanese-Argentines (Yonsei) are of mixed European and Japanese descent, mostly intermixed with immigrants from Italy and Spain, and in lesser number from the United Kingdom, France (mainly Occitania), Germany and Switzerland.
 The use of Japanese language has declined in Argentina and the Japanese-Argentine citizens speak the nation's national language, Spanish, although a minority of them only speak Japanese when living with a Japanese-born relative at home, but when they are living with Argentine-born relatives they only speak Spanish.

 Intermarriage in the Japanese-Argentine community.
 Proportion of mixed-race in each generation (%):